anvith1510/anvith1510/README.md

 - 👋 Hi, I’m @anvith1510
 - 👀 I’m interested in Coding and in video editing.
-- 🌱 I’m currently learning Python(numpy,panda) and machine learning.
+- 🌱 I’m currently learning Python and machine learning.
-- 📫 How to reach me: insta: anvith1510 or mail me at: anvithpalamakula2004@gmail.com
+- 📫 How to reach me:  anvithpalamakula2004@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a professional video editor.